metosin/cloud-busting/aws/ecs-demo/modules/rds/README.md

-# Rds Module
+# RDS Module

-A module that contains one RDS (database) resource.
+This module provides the RDS (database) resource.

 NOTE: It may well take some 10 minutes to create the RDS module, so be patient.

+## What is RDS

+[RDS](https://aws.amazon.com/rds/) (Relational Database Service) provides a way to create database as a service.
+RDS provides out of the box e.g. clustering, automatic fail-over, and backups.

 ## Specifying Master User Password